-The above project is, however, challenged in Conrad's other novel, The Secret Agent, 1907, in which a spy of some foreign country, Adlof Verloc employs his mentally challenged brother-in-law, Stevie, to plant a bomb at Greenwich observatory, and therefore to create a void at the heart of the world-time, being controlled by the British Empire.
-Cartography, on the other hand, introduced a whole range of applied sciences and technologies: "Few activities relating to the earth's surface, whether land use planning, property ownership, weather forecasting, road construction, locational analysis, emergency response, forest management, mineral prospecting, navigation - the list is endless - would be practicable without maps" (https://cca-acc.org/resources/what-is-cartography).
-Cartography is also interlinked with the imperial survey of colonised (wo)men and nature to arrive at multiple versions of the evolutionary theory.
+The above project is, however, challenged in Conrad's other novel, The Secret Agent, 1907, in which a spy of some foreign country, Adlof Verloc employs his mentally challenged brotherin-law, Stevie, to plant a bomb at Greenwich observatory, and therefore to create a void at the heart of the world-time, being controlled by the British Empire.
+Cartography, on the other hand, introduced a whole range of applied sciences and technologies: "Few activities relating to the earth's surface, whether land use planning, property ownership, weather forecasting, road construction, locational analysis, emergency response, forest management, mineral prospecting, navigation-the list is endless-would be practicable without maps" (https://cca-acc.org/resources/what-is-cartography).Cartography is also interlinked with the imperial survey of colonized (wo)men and nature to arrive at multiple versions of the evolutionary theory.

 The imperial scheme to scale the farthest point of navigation is directly related to the science of oceanography, that is, the knowledge about the seas and oceans.
 The idea that the continents of the earth had shifted from their original position was first put forward by the German climatologist Alfred Wegener (1880-1930) in 1912.
 And, as J.D.
-Bernal notes,

-While in the study of the solid crust of the earth it is the structural and historic elements that predominate, in that of the waters and airs it is the dynamic element and the rapidity of change which need to be understood. ...
+Bernal notes, of change which need to be understood. ...
 Its development in the early twentieth century was more extensive than spectacular. ...
 The greatest advances have been made on the edges of the ocean basins, the continental shelf furrowed with sinuous and deep canyons of still unknown origin, which have been studied with the anti-submarine device of the First World War....
 The coastal landing operations of the Second World War led to the first really quantitative study of beaches and of waves and currents that serve to form them.
 (801)